tony-aw/tinycodet/README.md

 ```

 Notice that the only change made, is that all functions start with
-`.dr$`, the rest is the same.
+`dr$`, the rest is the same.
 No need for constantly switching between
 `dplyr::...`, `powerjoin::...` and so on - yet it is still clear from
 the code that they came from the `dplyr` + `powerjoin` family, and there
 is no fear of overwriting functions from other R packages - let alone